Azure/data-api-builder/docs/internals/README.md

 1. The **ConfigGenerators** directory contains the DAB commands for each database type.
 2. Update the **connection-string** property of the **init** command.
 3. Execute the command `dotnet build -p:generateConfigFiles=true`.
 This builds the project and generates the config files.
-4. The runtime can be run using the above mentioned steps.
+4. Now, the DAB can be started using one of the available methods.
-5. After performing the code changes, the build can be performed using one of the two ways.
+5. After performing the code changes, the build can be performed using one of the two commands.
 If there are changes to the dab commands, execute `dotnet build -p:generateConfigFiles=true`.
 If not, executing `dotnet build` will suffice.

 #### Which configuration file is used?